All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can peptides replace joint surgery?

-Peptides are not a replacement for surgery when surgery is medically necessary.
-However, some people use peptide protocols to support recovery before or after surgical procedures.
+Peptides aren't a replacement for surgery when surgery is medically necessary.
+But some people use peptide protocols to support recovery before or after surgical procedures.
 Others find that peptide therapy helps them manage their condition enough to delay or avoid surgery.
 Only your orthopedic provider and prescribing physician can make that determination.

 Which is better for joints, BPC-157 or TB-500?